In the spirit of saving our planet, let’s talk about how to make a mason jar lamp using only recycled materials.

 Step 4: Acrylic paint inside

-Paint the inside of the jar with acrylic paint and allow to dry thoroughly.
+Paint the inside of the jar with acrylic paint and allow it to dry thoroughly.

 Step 5: Lid hole

-Use a pocket knife to create a rough opening on the center of the lid just large enough to fit the threaded “nipple” (that comes with your lamp kit).
+Use a pocket knife to create a rough opening on the center of the lid just large enough to fit the threaded “nipple” (that comes with your DIY mason jar lamp kit).

 Step 6: Prepare Wire

-Step 7: How to assemble the hardware for the lamp
+Step 7: How to assemble the mason jar lamp parts/hardware

 Assemble the lamp hardware according to the manufacturer’s instructions.
 Here’s a quick rundown: